mfpiccolo/happy_place/README.md

 If your controller action is only ever going to be hit by one format type or you want the same js to run for both html or js formats then you don't need the responds to and you can use the js method directly in the action definition.

-Also if you do not need to pass along args or a partial then you can simply call js
+Also if you do not need to pass along args or a partial then you can simply call js.

 ```ruby
 class ExampleContorller